Vingtaine de la Moye

 Vingtaine de la Moye (Jèrriais: "La Vîngtaine d'la Mouaie") is one of the four vingtaines of the Parish of St. Brélade in Jersey in the Channel Islands.

-Together with the Vingtaine des Quennevais it forms part of "St. Brélade No. 2 district" and elects two Deputies.
+Together with the Vingtaine des Quennevais it forms part of an electoral district known as "St. Brélade No. 2" into which the Parish is divided for the purpose of the electoral register and conduct of the poll and counting, but since reforms of 2021-2022 the Deputies for St Brelade are elected for the whole Parish and not for the electoral district.

 Jersey's Prison is situated at La Moye.
 Also within the boundaries of the vingtaine are: